Home Study & Qualifications

 The home study process takes a minimum of thirty (30) days to complete from the date of your first home study meeting with Bright Futures Adoption Center and typically takes several months.
 Your home study will involve:

-• Determination of whether each adopting parent and household member age 15 and up has a background free of conduct which in the judgment of the evaluator bears adversely upon his or her ability to provide for the safety and well being of children.
-In making this determination, Bright Futures Adoption Center will consider whether the adopting parent(s) or other household member(s) have engaged in conduct which results in a supported allegation of abuse or neglect or his or her child being adjudicated in need of care and protection, and the adopting parent(s)’ or other household member(s)’ use of drugs or alcohol, criminal, sex offender or other history that would impair the individual’s ability to care for a child;
+• Determination of whether each prospective adoptive parent and household member age 15 and up has a background free of conduct which in the judgment of Bright Futures bears adversely upon his or her ability to provide for the safety and well being of children.
+In making this determination, Bright Futures will conduct criminal background and child abuse and neglect registry checks in accordance with state and federal laws and regulations, and consider the prospective adoptive parent(s)’ or other household member(s)’ use of drugs or alcohol, sex offender or other history that would impair the individual’s ability to care for a child;

 • Discussion of the characteristics of children desired, including age, sex, abilities or disabilities, behavior, and characteristics of children the adopting parent(s) are not willing to adopt;